-- Are not motivated by a promise of money or anything of value.
+- Are not expecting a promise of money or anything of value

 The most important thing is that you do what you feel is right for you.

 People may decide not to donate for many reasons.
-Your decision for choosing to donate or not, and your reasons for your decision, are yours to make.
+Your decision to donate or not, and the reasons for your decision, are yours to make.